My inventory is impossible to manage! What do I do now?

 To take control of inventory, businesses must use a holistic approach – engaging everyone responsible for influencing areas, including:

-- Sales who define the desired customer service level for each customer or customer group and provide demand plans in relate to their general activities with customer groups and in the different channels.
+- Sales who define the desired customer service level for each customer or customer group and provide demand plans in relation to their general activities with customer groups and in the different channels.

 - Warehousing through its operations as well as controls.